 Desktop App Installation

-The VybeCoding desktop app for Mac is a companion to the iOS app that provides multi tab local terminal sessions, persistent tmux, an AI tool launcher, webcam streaming, and file transfer from your iPhone.
-It runs natively on both Apple Silicon and Intel Macs as a universal binary, so performance is optimized regardless of your hardware.
+The VybeCoding desktop app is a companion to the iOS app that provides multi tab local terminal sessions, persistent tmux/PTY, an AI tool launcher, webcam streaming, and file transfer from your iPhone.
+The Mac build runs natively on both Apple Silicon and Intel as a universal binary.
+The Windows build is a 64-bit installer for Windows 10 and 11.

 Downloading the App

-Visit vybecoding.sh/desktop in your browser and click the download button.
-The download is a standard DMG disk image containing the VybeCoding application.
-The file is typically around 30 MB.
-The download page automatically detects your platform, but the app itself is a universal binary, one file works on both Apple Silicon (M1, M2, M3, M4) and Intel Macs.
+Visit vybecoding.sh/desktop in your browser and click the download button for your platform.
+The Mac download is a standard DMG disk image; the Windows download is an NSIS-style .exe installer.
+Both are typically around 30 MB.
+The Mac binary is universal, one file works on Apple Silicon (M1, M2, M3, M4) and Intel Macs.

 Double-click the downloaded DMG file to mount it.
 A window opens showing the VybeCoding app icon and an arrow pointing to your Applications folder.
 Drag VybeCoding into Applications.
 Eject the DMG from Finder, and you are done.
 The installation requires no special permissions and does not modify system files.